-Learn Why a Resume Is Important for an Employer
+Why Is a Resume Important for an Employer?

 The Resume Is An Employer's First View of a Job Candidate

 A resume is a document that provides an employer with a detailed statement of a job candidate's prior work experience, education, and accomplishments.
-The resume often supplies an employment objective; a summary of skills, knowledge, and potential contributions; a summary of civic, professional, and philanthropic volunteer work; a list of certifications; and mention of any additional, relevant coursework.
+The resume often supplies an employment objective; a summary of skills, knowledge, and potential contributions the prospect could make to your organization; a summary of civic, professional, and philanthropic volunteer work; a list of certifications; and a mention of any additional, relevant coursework.

 Resumes are written and laid out according to the strength of the applicant’s credentials and the personal circumstances that determined their need for a job search.
 Below are some common formats for resumes.

 Resumes are most frequently written in chronological order with the most recent work experience and accomplishments listed first.
 An employer appreciates chronological resumes because they provide a quick, orderly overview of a candidate's work and educational experience.
 That being said, a recent college grad with little work experience might list educational achievements first.

 A functional resume assists an applicant to underplay any employment gaps or other unusual circumstances in their employment or educational history.
 Employers are right to interpret a functional resume with some skepticism and concern, as a functional resume covers up details of an applicant's employment history that may appropriately concern an employer.
 A resume may also combine both chronological and functional experiences.

 A targeted resume customizes an applicant's work experience, education, and accomplishments to demonstrate that his or her credentials are a perfect fit for your stated needs.
 While time-consuming, the targeted resume is recommended by job search experts for certain job applications.
 Targeted resumes are recommended when an applicant is really interested in and well-qualified for your advertised position.